-The Organising Committee (OC) is responsible for the practical organisation of the event and decides on the date, place and programme.
+The Organising Committee (OC) is responsible for the practical organisation of the event, the date and place are defined in an agreement with FEIF.
+The programme is made in cooperation between the OC and FEIF.

 Each fully paid up member country can participate at the World Championships.